precisionomics/PoolHap2.0/README.md

+## Users’ Manual of PoolHapX (Version 1.0)
+### Preamble
+The PoolHapX program reconstructs haplotypes within-host from pooled-sequencing data by integrating population genetic models (statistical linkage disequilibrium) with genomics reads (physical linkage).
+It approximate the resolution of single-cell sequencing using only pooled sequencing data, enabling within-host evolution analyses.

+The workflow of PoolHapX is briefed as follows: (A) PoolHapX first determines locations of physical linkage uncertainty using sequencing reads, and then divides the full genome into smaller regions.
+(B) Regional haplotypes are solved for and joined together using a statistical model for a parsimonious global distribution of haplotypes.
+C) The within-pool frequency of each haplotype is estimated by regularized regression to solve for each within-pool haplotype distribution.

+Installation and a simple example are described below.
+Users can get the final within- host (or within-pool) frequencies of each haplotype by running the functions step by step:
+“script”, “format”, “gc”, “aem”, “l0l1”.
+ScriptForPHX.jar generates all commands required by PoolHapX in a script so users can run the script easily.
+More description and benchmarking of PoolHapX can be found in our publication:

+URL of the bioariv.

 This is specifically for PoolHapX developers who are working directly with the code to expand its applicability on different types of data.
 For all applications to real data, see https://github.com/theLongLab/PoolHapX.
 The `TenSQR_Testing/` directory contains all of the programs needed to convert the TenSQR output format into the PoolHapX standard output format, and the `external_jars` directory contains all executables (mostly for the LASSO regression part) needed to compile PoolHapX.jar.

 ## Getting Started